The Man From UNCLE

 There were other cases on the dockets of

-Five-0, but this case had snagged the personal attention of the chief
+Five-0, but this case had snagged the personal attention of the chief detective.

-breaks to catch the criminal in Hawaiian jurisdiction.
+catch the criminal in Hawaiian jurisdiction.

 McGarrett stepped out to the broad walkway